-Starting April 1, 2020, Carl Meyer will be covering federal policy for Vancouver and B.C. thanks to a grant from the Local Journalism Initiative and the Government of Canada.
+On April 1, 2020, Carl Meyer began covering federal policy for Vancouver and B.C. thanks to a grant from the Local Journalism Initiative and the Government of Canada.

-Carl is the Ottawa Bureau Chief at National Observer, where he's covered the science and politics of climate change, carbon pollution, the low-carbon economy and the democratic process.
+Carl served as Ottawa Bureau Chief at National Observer, where he covered the science and politics of climate change, carbon pollution, the low-carbon economy and the democratic process.
 Carl has worked at National Observer since 2017 and was previously National Reporter and Interim Managing Editor.
 During his 11 years in Ottawa he has covered national economic indicators, international trade and foreign policy.
 Carl is an advocate of the importance of journalism in a free society.

 The British Columbia Wine Institute estimates that the cost of a case of Canadian wine would rise by about $6, if a new provision in Canada’s trade truce with Australia comes to pass, following a two-year grace period.

 The news comes roughly a year after the large Swiss insurance company declared it would reject companies that operate "purpose-built" transportation infrastructure for oilsands products, including pipelines.